 When levelling it, it’s important not to move it too much because there are copper pipes in your unit that will probably cause a refrigerant leak if they get broken.

 Indoor Evaporator Coil Maintenance

 The evaporator coil is where refrigerant removes heat and humidity from the air.
-The often called the A coil because of its A shape.
+They often called the A-coil because of it’s A shape.
 It usually sits over the furnace.
 If you have trouble finding it, look for the suction line with the foam insulation and see where it goes.

 When the humidity is collected, that water drains down the coil.
 At the bottom of it, there’s a duct where the water is expelled.

 Above the coil, you will find two ducts: the supply duct that gets air from inside your home, and the return duct that returns cool air back to the house.

 - Check Temperature Differences: The first thing you can do to check if your AC unit is working properly is to check the difference in temperature of the return and supply ducts.

 Turn the unit on and wait five to ten minutes.
 Then use a poke-in thermometer to check the temperatures.
 Place it above the ducts.
 The difference should be around fifteen to twenty degrees.

 You can take these measurements on the main floor by putting the thermometer inside the vent where the cool air comes out and check the room temperature.